Beyond URLs: Metadata Diversity and Position for Efficient LLM Pretraining: How can metadata enhance pretraining?

 \subsection{Does acceleration also apply to training loss?}

 How is the training acceleration reflected in the training curves?
 In the left panel of Figure~\ref{fig: loss-and-grad-norm}, we show the training perplexity curves for all runs that outperform the standard pretraining.
 Overall, there appears to be no clear correlation between downstream performance and training loss.
-The only notable exception is URL prepending, which leads to a visibly faster decrease in loss—consistent with the findings of \citet{fan2025urlshelptopicsguide}.
+The only notable exception is URL prepending, which leads to a visibly faster decrease in loss, consistent with the findings of \citet{fan2025urls}.
+We attribute the faster loss reduction to a copying effect: URLs offer a shortcut for next-token prediction by enabling the model to simply copy tokens from the URL.

 On top of this, we plotted out the gradient norm change throughout the whole training.
 Compared to the other runs that improve downstream performance, the standard pretraining run exhibits higher loss spikes.
 This suggests that including metadata may help stabilize LLM pretraining.